mikependon/RepoDB.NET/pages/classes/baserepository.md

 }
 ```

-> Do not use the repository directly as the injected object to make your design more SOLID (adhering the single-responsibility concepts).
+> Do not use the repository class directly as the injected object to make your design more SOLID (adhering the single-responsibility concepts).

 #### Connection Persistency